pixley/Pokevis/README.md

   * Didn't bother.
 Might put that in later.
 * In-program selection of save files
   * Didn't bother.
 Might put that in later.
-* Separate windows for Party and Log
-  * OBS treats SFML-rendered windows as games, and thus does not like Window Capture for them.
-And Monitor Capture runs like ass.
-Since it sees Pokevis as a game, it really does not like it having two rendering windows for the same program.
-* Getting rid of that awful black space
-  * Maybe if I can get SFML to do that.
-I dunno.
 * Support for any Pokémon spritesheet other than the one with which it comes
   * Another instance of hardcoding.
 It'd be a lot of work to give better support.
 * Support for genders